Quality Electronics for Wildlife,

 TPT-2 Toggle Switch

-With Velcro band and coil cord for yoke- or stick-mounting (highest quality).
+With Velcro band and coil cord for yoke- or stick-mounting and use with the TAC-7.

 Coaxial Cables